iamh2o/rgbw_colorspace_converter/README.md

 First, check out the repository:

-	hg clone ssh://hg@bitbucket.org/grgbrn/baaahs2014
+       	hg clone THISREPO

-The simulator lives in the 'SheepSimulator' directory.
-Open the file 'SheepSimulator.pde' in Processing, and run it.
+The simulator lives in the 'Simulators/TriangleSimulator/' directory.
+Open the file 'TriangleSimulator.pde' in Processing, and run it.

 To start the lighting software talking to the simulator:

-	!! python go_*.py --simulator  ## broken for the moment
+	!! python go_tri.py --simulator

 You can also specify which show to run by using the name of the show:

-    python go_*.py --simulator MyShow
+    python go_Tri.py --simulator UpDown

 You can also choose which show is running through the web interface: